|

 alignments and orientations that astronomy played a fundamental role in

+the structures existence.
 A Cursus 'of unknown length'

 (3), has